learn-co-curriculum/react-hooks-redux-index-codealong/readme.md

 export default Todos;
 ```

 Alright, we just gave each list element its own component, and got our code back to working again.
 Sounds like a good refactoring.
-Boot up the React/Redux app by running `npm install && npm start` and give it a shot.
+Boot up the __React & Redux__ app by running `npm install && npm start` and give it a shot.
 You should see a functioning application. ~

 ## Cleanup